-According to the draft, one bancassurance agent can tie-up with one life insurance, one non-life (general) insurance and one standalone health insurance company in any of the states.
+According to the draft, one bancassurance agent can tie up with one life insurance, one non-life (general) insurance, and one standalone health insurance company in any of the states.

 There is a greater need for increasing the penetration of insurance products in India.
 Banks have a huge customer base and have built a relationship with their customers over time.
-A tie-up with insurance companies will help them increase their product offerings, at the same time boost sales of the respective insurance company.
+A tie-up with insurance companies will help them increase their product offerings, at the same time boost the sales of the respective insurance company.